couchbaselabs/examinador/Readme.md

 robot-env/bin/robot --variable NS_SERVER_PATH:<location to the ns_server_repo> rest_api_tests
 ```

-Note that you must provided the path to the ns_server repo as currently it only supports running
+Note that you must provide the path to the ns_server repo as currently it only supports running
 test of a dev cluster using `cluster_run`.
 The idea is to expand so that it can take an arbitrary
 set of nodes to do the tests.
-Before running the tests make sure you have build the server as if
+Before running the tests make sure you have built the server as if
 not it will fail.

 Setup takes around a minute, after that the test should run expediently.